pavankat/create-react-app-four/README.md

 We're using react-router-dom for client side routing (we're leveraging react router 4)

+routing in react is weird.
+It's not great for SEO and doesn't work for all circumstances.
+We're using it here as a test case.
+In reality, you should do server side routing and rendering for important SEO pages, and use react in portions of your website that need the interactivity.

+You can read more about the weirdness here: http://stackoverflow.com/questions/27928372/react-router-urls-dont-work-when-refreshing-or-writting-manually

 you can check this out here as a guide on react-router-dom (react router 4): https://reacttraining.com/react-router/web/example/basic